pingswept/me30-website/content/logistics/syllabus.md

 ### Electronics kits

-Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask you to return it at the end of the semester.
+Essentially, we'll loan you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask you to return it at the end of the semester.
 Each kit costs the ME department $160, so please keep track of and take good care of your components and equipment.

 ### Printed circuit board fabrication

 For this course, you will design and order printed circuit boards (PCBs) from [OSHPark](https://docs.oshpark.com/services/two-layer/) in Lake Oswego, Oregon.
-Each of you will place 2, or possibly 3, PCB orders over the course of the semester.
+Each of you will place 2 PCB orders over the course of the semester.

-Each of the 2 or 3 orders will cost around $10.
+Each of the 2 orders will cost around $10.
 (The price is actually $5 per square inch.
 If you can make your boards smaller, they will be cheaper, but most of the boards end up being around 2 square inches.)
 Shipping is free.

-If the PCB cost is a hardship, the department can help.
-Please read the section below about financial constraints.
+If the PCB cost is a hardship, for whatever reason, the Mechanical Engineering department can cover the costs.
+Please let one of the teachers or the ME department administrator Courtney Russo (courtney.russo@tufts.edu) know, either in person or via email.

 ### Textbooks